Meta Layoffs: What Canadian Employees Should Know Before Signing Anything

 The layoffs are part of a broader trend across the technology sector, where companies are reducing headcount while increasing investment in artificial intelligence.

-If you are a Meta employee in Canada affected by a layoff or termination, it is important to understand your rights before signing anything.
+If you are a Meta employee in Canada who has been affected by a layoff or termination, it is important to understand your rights before signing anything.

 Meta has also warned that its 2026 expenses could reach between approximately $162 billion to $169 billion, driven largely by artificial intelligence infrastructure and compensation for highly paid AI specialists (Associated Press via CBC News).

-Key point: If you receive a termination notice or severance offer in Canada, get legal advice before you sign anything.
+Key point: If you receive a termination notice or severance offer in Canada, get legal advice before signing anything.

 Meta’s Shift Toward AI and Ongoing Restructuring